Daily Lift Tickets:

 For Copper Mountain and Loveland, King Soopers in the Front Range area sells lift tickets for Copper Mountain and Loveland inside the store.

-You can also check out Liftopia for discount tickets to Arapahoe Basin, Copper Mountain, and Loveland.
-Note that Arapahoe Basin is a Vail Resort Partner, but not owned by Vail Resorts so their tickets can be purchased on Liftopia, however, since Vail Resorts guarantees the best prices, tickets for Arapahoe Basin are actually less expensive at www.arapahoebasin.com than on Liftopia ($7 less on average).
+You can also check out Liftopia for discount tickets to Arapahoe Basin, Copper Mountain, and Loveland, but tickets for Arapahoe Basin are actually less expensive at www.arapahoebasin.com ($7 less on average).

-Kids Ski Free: The 2018-2019 Kids Colorado Pack offer will expire Oct 7, 2018.
+Kids Ski Free: The 2019-2020 Kids Colorado Pack offer will expire in October 2019 (exact date TBD).
 If you missed out, make a note to get in on the deal next year.
 Kids K-5 can ski FREE with the Epic SchoolKids Colorado Pack for 4 days at each of these Vail Resorts: Breckenridge, Vail, Keystone, and Beaver Creek.
 This great program also includes one free first-timer ski or ride lesson with equipment rental.

 A best-kept secret for beginners and/or first-time skiers is the ski hill at Frisco Adventure Park.
 No crowds, no intimidation, and no big cash out of pocket.
 Ski all day for $30.
 Kids 4 and under ski free.

 Did we answer your question?
-You can always count on your hosts at Book Breck Vacation Rentals to provide you with the information you need to make your Breckenridge vacation the best it can be during all seasons of the year.
-Whether you stay at our smallest 2-bedroom vacation rental or our most opulent 6-bedroom vacation rental, high quality service to our guests is top priority.
-Book Breck Vacation Homes has been voted Top 3 Best of Summit Vacation Rental Company for 2017 and 2018.
+You can always count on your hosts at 360 Blue to provide you with the information you need to make your Breckenridge vacation the best it can be during all seasons of the year.
+Whether you stay at our smallest 3-bedroom vacation rental or our most opulent 6-bedroom vacation rental, high quality service to our guests is top priority.
+360 Blue has been voted Top 3 Best of Summit Vacation Rental Company for 2017 and 2018.